osanstrong/arfc.github.io/manual/guides/writing/checklist.md

 - The Oxford comma must appear in lists ("lions, tigers, and bears").
 - Do not use the word "where" unless referring to a location (try "such that" or "in which").
 - Avoid run-on sentences.
+- The preposition "of" shows belonging, relations, or references.
+The preposition "for" shows purpose, destination, amount, or recipients.
+They are not interchangeable.
 ```

 Additional Math Comments: